sebspion/reqs/draft-ietf-lake-reqs.md

 ## Identity Protection

 In general, it is necessary to transport identities as part of the AKE run in order to provide authentication of an entity not identified beforehand.
 In the case of constrained devices, the identity may contain sensitive information on the manufacturer of the device, the batch, default firmware version, etc. Protecting identifying information from passive and active attacks is important from a privacy point of view, but needs to be balanced with the other requirements, including security and lightweightness.
-For certain data we therefore need to make an exemption in order to obtain an efficient protocol.

 In the case of public key identities, the AKE is required to protect the identity of one of the peers against active attackers and the identity of the other peer against passive attackers.